giuraionut/task-manager/README.md

 ## Future improvements

 * Group chat ( where multiple team members can chat )
-* Organize tasks by user and by state
+* Organize tasks by user and/or by state and/or by priority